github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-ruby.rst

 Many expressions flow to the same call.
 If you run this query, you may notice that you get several data-flow nodes for an expression as it flows towards a call (notice repeated locations in the ``call`` column).
 We are mostly interested in the "first" of these, what might be called the local source for the file name.
-To restrict attention to such local sources, and to simultaneously make the analysis more performant, we have the QL class ``LocalSourceNode``.
+To restrict the results to local sources for the file name, and to simultaneously make the analysis more efficient, we can use the CodeQL class ``LocalSourceNode``.
-We could demand that ``expr`` is such a node:
+We can update the query to specify that ``expr`` is an instance of a ``LocalSourceNode``.

 .. code-block:: ql